Go to content

 Prof. Dr. Astrid Ensslin joined the University of Regensburg in December 2022 as Professor of "Dynamiken virtueller Kommunikationsräume" (literal translation: "Dynamics of Virtual Communication Spaces").
 She previously held full professorships at the University of Wales (Bangor), the University of Alberta (Canada) and the University of Bergen (Norway).

 Her research and teaching sit at the multiple intersections between digital media and game studies, cultural studies, literary studies, and applied linguistics.
 Her key publications and research projects focus on digital fiction and literary computer games, body image and digital media, critical community co-design and narrative therapy, discourses of gaming, the spatial design and narrative potential of virtual realities, as well as in methods of digital humanities and empirical reader research.
-She is currently developing new decolonial and postcomparative approaches to researching literary media ("Electronic LiteratureS") with a special focus on India.
-An emergent project develops research approaches to world games and folk mechanics, with special consideration of Indigenous epistemologies of the Inuit, Anishinaabe and Sámi and critical reference to colonial researcher orientations.
-In a joint project funded by the Marsden Fund (NZ), she has recently begun researching the critical analysis and new development of feminist body apps designed to survey menstruation and menopause, focusing in particular on how their discourses exclude or sideline intersectional minorities.
+Since joining DIMAS, she has been developing new decolonial and post-comparative approaches to researching folkloristic forms of narrative and interaction on the Web, in collaboration with universities in the UK, Germany, China, Finland, India, Norway, Poland, and Sweden.
+In another international project titled "FEMTRACK", she has been examining feminist body apps designed to survey menstruation and menopause, focusing in particular on how their discourses exclude or sideline marginalized and intersectional minorities.

-At DIMAS she is currently developing a Digital Area Studies lab (the "DAS" in DIMAS).
+At DIMAS she is the Digital Area Studies Lab (the "DAS" in DIMAS).

 E-mail: astrid[dot]ensslin[at]ur.de